SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 # Commands

-Commands are organized in a hierarchy that maps to the API hierarchy.
+Commands that use the SmartThings REST API are organized in a hierarchy that maps to that hierarchy.

 <!-- commands -->
 * [`smartthings apps [ID]`](#smartthings-apps-id)